soppark/stalkMyProfessors/README.md

 Enter 4 for a graph of one professor and their coauthors' connections, Enter 0 to see full list of professors available.
 Enter your choice: 4
+Enter the professor name for the graph: Shahriar Shahriari
 ~~~
 ![](figures/feature4Example.png)
 ### Exit